The Leaders in Quality and

 • Installation, maintenance, and servicing procedures and methods

-Continuing our cooking analogy, the device history record (DHR) is demonstrable proof that you followed the recipe, namely your DMR.
-It’s required by FDA, but ISO 13485:2016 contains no such requirement.
+The device history record (DHR) is demonstrable proof that you followed the recipe, namely your DMR.
+It is required by FDA, but ISO 13485:2016 contains no such requirement.
 FDA specifies that your DHR must include the date of manufacturing for each batch, lot, or unit; the number you manufactured; the quantity released for distribution; the labeling used for each production unit; plus any UDI, UPC, or other identification used.
 You must also include your acceptance records, which show that you followed the recipe.
 Your DHR is particularly important during audits because the investigator may want to see your DHR and compare it against your DMR for compliance.
 If you are using a contract manufacturer, make sure your contract and device history record specify who reviews and releases the device.

-If you enjoyed this blog series, check out Oriel STAT A MATRIX’s intensive design control training class.
+If you enjoyed this article, check out our intensive medical device design control training class.
+We also offer a design control class for combination products.
 Also, if you’re not sure where to start with implementing design controls in your company, we can help.

 Our team is here to help.
 Contact us online